Azure/Solution-Architecture-Questions/docs/technology/compute/kubernetes.md

 * What base container image do you use?
 * How do you deploy your containers?
 * What languages are used? (e.g. C#, PHP, Python)
+* Are you using readiness and health probes?
+* Do you have resource quotas set?
+* Are you usising "latest" image tags?
+(HINT: You shouldn't be)
+* Do you restrict the registries where iamges come from?
+* What version of Kubernetes are you using?
+*

 ## Resources